We are still accepting Fall 2018 applications!

 What makes us so special?

 Small Size, Generous Financial Assistance

-Limited to 50 new students each fall, our relatively small size allows unmatched access to faculty members and encourages a strong sense of community within the program.
-Most students receive merit-based assistantships (a mix of tuition credits and stipends) that help considerably to reduce the cost of tuition, fees, and living expenses.
+Our relatively classes allow unmatched access to faculty members and encourage a strong sense of community within the program.
+Most students receive merit-based assistantships (a mix of tuition credits and stipends) that help to considerably reduce the cost of tuition, fees, and living expenses.